Skip to content

 Notes#

 • We create a plain MapLibreGL component and use its API directly, rather than using a binding such as react-map-gl.
 Although this would integrate more nicely with React and Redux hooks, it adds overhead and we can't guarantee that the binding library will always be maintained.
-Instead, we simply pass marker data and MapLibre click events through a MapWrapper React component.
-It is possible to avoid using a wrapper and subscribe to the Redux store without React, but this would be more complicated.
+Instead, we simply pass marker data and MapLibre click events through a MapWrapper React component, as follows:

 Back-end architecture#